zailfyer/Icarus_Mods/README.md

 * Makes speed and yeild fertilizer craftable in the Mortar and Pestle

 # Zailfyers Deep Ore Extraction
+* Deep ore deposits extract faster

+# Zailfyers Deep Ore Extraction Limited
-* Deep ore deposits have more ore and extract faster
+* Deep ore deposits have limited ore (Like they used too) and extract faster

 # Zailfyers Dropship
 * Drop ship has 20 slots